manuel-serrano/hiphop/doc/api/user-api.md

 ## Nothing

 Do nothing, equivalent of `nop` assembly instruction.
+Therefore, the execution control directly jump to the next sequence instruction.

 ## Atom